SuperOfficeDocs/superoffice-docs/docs/database/tables/associateheadinglink.md

 ---
-uid: associateheadinglink
+uid: table-associateheadinglink
 title: associateheadinglink table
 description: Heading link table for associate for display only.
 Supportive table, used for grouping and filtering on lists. so.generated: true
 keywords:
   - "database"
-  - "associateheadinglink"
+  - "AssociateHeadingLink"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# AssociateHeadingLink Table (4)
+# associateheadinglink Table (4)

 ## Fields